 Individual majors offer students opportunity to focus their education and gain expertise in a particular area.
-All degree programs at William Jessup University equip the student to apply the principles in their field to positions of leadership in church or society.
+All degree programs at William Jessup University require a minimum of 128 semester units to equip the student to apply the principles in their field to positions of leadership in church or society.

-Our strong heritage in preparing leaders for ministry in the local church around the world guides the Bachelor of Arts degrees Family and Children's Ministry, Intercultural Studies, Pastoral Ministry, or Youth Ministry, and a minor in Bible and Theology.
+Our strong heritage in preparing leaders for ministry in the local church around the world guides the Bachelor of Arts degrees in Family and Children's Ministry, Intercultural Studies, Pastoral Ministry, or Youth Ministry, and a minor in Bible and Theology.